-Creating specifications for valuation and programming work
+Creating specifications for valuation and conducting programming work

 When do we need specifications?

 - Always.
-When we work on any digital product — web application, mobile application, SaaS, dedicated software, corporate website and even a smaller website.
+When we work on any digital product — web application, mobile application, SaaS, dedicated software, corporate website, and even a smaller website.

 Let's do this

-I will return to the topic of financial benefit, which I mentioned at the beginning.
+I will return to the topic of financial benefits, which I mentioned at the beginning.
 When working on one of our projects, thanks to the preparation of a detailed specification, we saved over PLN 100,000.
 How?

 Specification — main assumptions